Walker’s Point Center for the Arts in Milwaukee

 For over 30 years, Walker’s Point Center for the Arts has been a vibrant local hub for arts education, exhibitions, and engagement.

 Today, about 70 percent of Milwaukee’s Walker’s Point neighborhood identifies as Latinx, and many residents live at the poverty level.
-To WPAC, these are not just demographics.
-As a deeply community-based organization, the neighborhood and its residents are the foundation for WPAC’s mission.
+To WPCA, these are not just demographics.
+As a deeply community-based organization, the neighborhood and its residents are the foundation for WPCA’s mission.

 “To us,” says Executive Director Marcela ‘Xela’ Garcia, “it’s really important to make quality art experiences accessible to people of all racial, social, and economic backgrounds.”